Achievable logoAchievable logo

 • Unemployment starts falling

-The US economy has a history of following these cycles, which continues to this day.
-For the exam, you’ll need to know the basics and how the Federal Reserve typically reacts to each.
+The U.S. economy has a history of following these cycles, and it continues to do so.
+For the exam, you’ll want to know the basic pattern and how the Federal Reserve typically reacts at different points in the cycle.

 Consumer price index (CPI)

 The Federal Reserve follows the consumer price index (CPI) to gauge inflation levels.
-Every month, the US Bureau of Labor Statistics tracks the prices of goods and services used by everyday people, including gasoline, groceries, cell phone contracts, and real estate.
-If prices increase on average, CPI rises (and vice versa).
+Each month, the U.S. Bureau of Labor Statistics tracks the prices of goods and services commonly purchased by consumers, including gasoline, groceries, cell phone contracts, and real estate.

 • Raise the discount rate